Phil Spencer (business executive)

+Phil Spencer (born January 12, 1968) is an American business executive and the CEO of Microsoft Gaming.
+Starting his career at Microsoft as an intern in 1988, Spencer has worked in various sectors within the company, including developing Microsoft's first CD-ROM-based titles.
+He joined the Xbox team in 2001.

 Career

 Spencer joined Microsoft in 1988 as an intern and has worked in a number of technical roles, leading the development of Microsoft's first CD-ROM-based titles (such as Encarta), development manager for Microsoft Money, and general manager of Microsoft's online and offline consumer productivity products including Microsoft Works and Microsoft Picture It!
-During his early time at Microsoft he was known by other employees to be an avid gamer, playing games such as Ultima Online in the office.
+During his early time at Microsoft, he was known by other employees to be an avid gamer, playing games such as Ultima Online in the office.

 With the launch of the Xbox in 2001, Spencer joined the Xbox team and served as general manager of Microsoft Game Studios EMEA, working with Microsoft's European developers and studios such as Lionhead Studios and Rare until 2008, when he became the general manager of Microsoft Studios, eventually becoming the studio's corporate vice president a year later.
-He has participated in Microsoft's E3 conferences since 2010.
+He has participated in Microsoft's E3 conferences since 2010, until E3's final iteration in 2021.

 In late March 2014, Satya Nadella announced in a corporate e-mail that Spencer was to "lead the Xbox, Xbox Live, Groove Music and Movies & TV teams, and Microsoft Studios" as part of the Windows and Devices division.

 In September 2017, Spencer was promoted to the Senior Leadership Team, gaining the title of Executive Vice President of Gaming and reporting directly to CEO Satya Nadella.

 In 2018, Spencer delivered the keynote address at the 2018 DICE Summit and spoke at the 2018 Game Awards.

-In January 2022, along with Microsoft's acquisition of Activision Blizzard, Spencer was promoted to the role of CEO of Microsoft Gaming.
+In January 2022, along with the announcement of Microsoft's intent to acquire Activision Blizzard, Spencer was promoted to the role of CEO of Microsoft Gaming.

-Since taking over both Xbox and the Gaming division, Spencer has advocated for cross-platform play, as well as launched key initiatives, such as reintroducing backward compatibility to the Xbox platform, the purchase of Mojang and Bethesda, the further development and support of Minecraft, the introduction of Xbox Game Pass, launching the Xbox Adaptive Controller, an increased focus on PC gaming, porting some Microsoft published games to other platforms including the Nintendo Switch, the launch of xCloud, and increasing the number of first-party development studios.
+Since taking over both Xbox and the Gaming division, Spencer has advocated for cross-platform play and has indicated his goals are no longer to move gamers from other platforms to Xbox.
+He has launched key initiatives, such as reintroducing backward compatibility to the Xbox platform, the purchase of Mojang and Bethesda, the further development and support of Minecraft, the introduction of Xbox Game Pass, launching the Xbox Adaptive Controller, an increased focus on PC gaming, porting some Microsoft-published games to other platforms including the Nintendo Switch, the launch of xCloud, and increasing the number of first-party development studios.

 Spencer received the Lifetime Achievement award at the 25th Annual D.I.C.E.
 Awards on February 24, 2022, and the Andrew Yoon Legend award at the New York Game Awards on January 17, 2023.